What is aspirin?

 Avoid drinking alcohol while you are taking aspirin.
 Heavy drinking can increase your risk of stomach bleeding.

 If you are taking this medicine to prevent heart attack or stroke, avoid also taking ibuprofen (Advil, Motrin).
 Ibuprofen may make this medicine less effective in protecting your heart and blood vessels.
 If you must use both medications, ask your doctor how far apart your doses should be.

 Aspirin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to aspirin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to aspirin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.